-I. Authority for Use of a Single Public Act to Amend Multiple Sections of Michigan Statutes
+I..
+Authority for Use of a Single Public Act to Amend Multiple Sections of Michigan Statutes

-Bills that amend more than one statute are introduced infrequently because of the restrictions imposed by the "Title/Object" provision of the Michigan Constitution.
-Const 1963, art IV, § 24.
-There are, however, instances where one statute having a single purpose references and affects other related statutes.
+Bills that amend more than one statute are introduced infrequently because of the restrictions imposed by the "Title/Object" provision of the Michigan Constitution, Const 1963, art IV, § 24, There are, however, instances where one statute having a single purpose references and affects other related statutes.
+See, for example, the Age of Majority Act of 1971, 1971 PA 79, MCL 722.51 et seq.; and the Executive Organization Act of 1965, 1965 PA 380, MCL 16.101 et seq.
+And bills that amend more than one act are permissible if the bill concerns a single object and if the bill request has been recommended by the Michigan Law Revision Commission.
+The use of a single public act to amend multiple statutes is permitted by the following authority.